The CFT of SLE loop measures and the Kontsevich--Suhov conjecture: Introduction and main results

 Let $\iota:\hat{\C}\to\hat{\C}$ be the anticonformal involution $\iota(z):=1/\bar{z}$.
 The conjugation by $\iota$ defined by $g \in \tilde \cE \mapsto\iota\circ g\circ\iota \in \cE$ is a bicontinuous involution.
 We define a bounded operator $\Theta$ on $L^2(\nu)$ by

 This defines an involution of $L^2(\nu)$.
-Moreover, by reflection symmetry of $\nu$ ($\nu$ is invariant by conjugation by $\iota$), $\Theta$ is also self-adjoint.
+Moreover, by reflection symmetry of $\nu$ ($\nu$ is invariant under~$\iota$ \cite[Lemma 2.6]{GQW24}), $\Theta$ is also self-adjoint.
 Thus, the spectrum of $\Theta$ is $\{1,-1\}$ and we will think of the corresponding eigenspaces as spaces of even and odd functions.
 Since $\Theta$ is self-adjoint, the expression

 defines a Hermitian form (i.e. a symmetric sesquilinear form) on $L^2(\nu)$.
 This form is non-degenerate since $\cQ(F,\Theta F)=\norm{F}_{L^2(\nu)}^2\neq0$ for all $F\neq0$, but it is neither positive nor negative: it is positive (resp. negative) on the space of even (resp. odd) functions.